 Uncle Joe came running from behind the garage and yelled, “Little Joe, are you okay?“ But Little Joe could not speak and he could not move.

 Little Joe backed up until he felt the safety of the curb.
 He stepped up on the curb as his legs went weak.
 Suddenly he was on the ground.
-Little Joe pulled his legs up close to his body, dropped his head to his knees and wrapped his hands behind his neck.
+Little Joe pulled his legs up close to his body, dropped his head to his knees and wrapped his hands around the back of his neck.
 Hot tears welled up in his eyes.
 His legs and his whole body started shaking.
 He was afraid to look up.
-“If only I could go back and call for Uncle Joe to get the ball for me,” he thought.
+Why didn’t I call for Uncle Joe to get the ball for me?

-Little Joe shook his head yes and then he began to cry loudly.
+Little Joe shook his head, yes but then he began to cry loudly.
 “I’m so sorry Uncle Joe.”
 Just then Mama came walking up to Little Joe.
 There was fear in Mama’s eyes.
 Little Joe whimpered, “I almost got killed, Mama !”

 Uncle Joe’s face got serious and that far away look washed over him.
 “Well, Wee Man, ever since the beginning of time people have had a problem with rules.
 Every person wants to do things their own way, nobody really wants to obey the rules.
 It’s only when we understand that God gave us rules to protect us, not hurt us, that we begin to see why we must obey the rules.”